 The Award is promoted and presented annually.
 It has been named to recognise the partnership work of Jim Hullick, who served as CEO of the LGA from 1975 to 1996.

-Who should be nominated
+Why you should be nominated

-co-operative and productive work on issues of mutual importance"
+co-operative and productive work on issues of mutual importance.